pamidur/aspect-injector/README.md

 - .NetCore runtime 2.1.6+

 ### Known Issues / Limitations
+- For analyzers to work in VSCode, don't forget to enable ```"omnisharp.enableRoslynAnalyzers": true```
 - Unsafe methods are not supported and are silently ignored.
 - ~~You cannot inject code around constructors.
 Such attempts are silently ignored.~~ You can since **2.2.1**!
 - Until Nuget v5 you need to refrecence AspectInjector into every project in your solution.